-State Homeless Emergency Shelters shall be access points into the Coordinated Entry System (CES).
+The Outreach Program shall be access points into the Coordinated Entry System (CES).
 Homeless verification letters (HVL) shall only be accepted on the approved form from HPO State-funded outreach providers and subcontracted agencies, and homeless shelters (see Attachment H).
+All documentation shall be subject to review to ensure accountability of program funds.

-The Provider shall verify homelessness utilizing the following procedures:
+1. The Provider shall verify homelessness utilizing the following procedures:

-- 1. The Provider shall check and confirm if the individual or Family is identified as currently enrolled in the HMIS. - 2.
-For unsheltered homeless, the Provider shall contact the Outreach Program provider(s) and/or shall verify and maintain adequate documentation of the Participant's homeless eligibility. - 3.
-For sheltered homeless, the Provider shall contact the Shelter Program Provider(s) and shall obtain and maintain adequate documentation of the Participant's homeless eligibility. - 4.
-Provider shall, in limited circumstances, accept an affidavit or self-certification from the Participant or certification by Shelter Program staff based on professional judgment and to the best of their knowledge of the circumstances being self-certified are true and accurate.
-Self-certification should be limited to rare and extreme cases and shall not be used for more than five percent (5%) of the individual or Families served by a program during an operating year. - 5.
-A homeless verification letter shall be included in the Participant's file.
-The homeless verification letter shall verify that the episode of homelessness was within seven (7) days of placement into the shelter.
+- a.
+The Provider shall check and confirm if the Household is identified as currently enrolled in the HMIS. - b.
+For unsheltered homeless, the Provider shall contact the Outreach Program provider(s) and/or shall verify and maintain adequate documentation of the Participant's homeless eligibility. - c.
+For sheltered homeless, the Provider shall contact the Shelter Program provider(s) and shall obtain and maintain adequate documentation of the Participant's homeless eligibility.

+Provider shall, in limited circumstances, accept an affidavit or self-certification from the Participant or certification by the Outreach staff based on professional judgment and to the best of their knowledge of the circumstances being self-certified are true and accurate.
+Self-certification should be limited to rare and extreme cases and shall not be used for more than five percent (5%) of the Families served by a program during an operating year.